SomeWeekendReading/someweekendreading.github.io/_posts/2025-10-07-in-case-zip-ties.md

   <source src="{{ site.baseurl }}/assets/2025-10-07-in-case-zip-ties-girl-breaks-zip-ties-using-shoelaces.mp4" type="video/mp4">
   Your browser does not appear to support playing this video?
 </video>
 There are a variety of videos of this sort on YouTube.
-This one is from an account called ["FurFamily"](https://www.youtube.com/@furfamily/shorts), which seems to consist mostly of cute animal videos.
+[This particular one](https://www.youtube.com/shorts/XIomQSyfD0c) is from an account called ["FurFamily"](https://www.youtube.com/@furfamily/shorts), which seems to consist mostly of cute animal videos.
 (However, I note that I couldn't find this video directly linked in their pages, so it may be in the process of being suppressed?
 Hence it's archived here,